YottaByte090/Pattern-01/README.md

 Warning : Sorry for my English.**
 ## What is it?
 When I was 5 years old, I thought about this pattern.
 I made this program that prints the pattern
+This is the pattern.

 1. Remember the two letters.
 The first one is A, and the second one is B.
 2. Write A and B. (AB)
 3. Change A to B and B to A. (BA)